digst/cloud/design.md

 The tool chain will consist of professional, enterprise grade tools.
 SIT offers the toolchain preconfigured and integrated with existing user and access management.
 Licenses are provided by Platform Consumers or procured in bulk by SIT where possible.
 The tool chain used in sandboxes should be available to consumers and prospective costumers free-of-charge with a limited number of floating trial licenses.

-End-user support and traning is done outside of SIT.
+End-user support and training is done outside of SIT.

 The initial toolchain is based on Jira, Git, Jenkins and SOAP UI.